glroyal/litebox/README.md

 **LiteBox** is a Graphical Photo Browser that renders photos with the finest practical image detail on all devices.
 It does not require a SuperHD video display, but takes full advantage of one.

-LiteBox is written in **Computed HTML**, a programming model where the tags describing a web page are compiled in RAM, then passed to the browser's HTML interpreter to render.
+LiteBox is written in **Computed HTML**, a programming model where the tags describing a web page are compiled in RAM and executed by the browser's HTML interpreter.

-It introduces **Adaptive Density**, a strategy for optimizing image quality by adjusting the download resolution for each image to match the pixel density of the screen it's being displayed on.
+LiteBox introduces **Adaptive Density**, a strategy for optimizing image quality by adjusting the download resolution for each image to match the pixel density of the screen it's being displayed on.

 ## You're Soaking In It

 [**View the Live Demo**](https://glroyal.github.io/litebox/) on your dektop, notebook, tablet and phone.

 ## Make It Yours